 Yes, you can.
 You can just blow out the plumbing system with compressed air.
 It is an easier process than using RV antifreeze.

-If temperatures are going to be below 32-degrees Fahrenheit that you run the risk of damaging your plumbing if you don’t winterize.
+If temperatures are below 32 degrees Fahrenheit, you run the risk of damaging your plumbing if you don’t winterize.

 Winterizing a travel trailer or motorhome is not a difficult task.
 The steps above are very general, and some may or may not apply to your particular travel trailer.
 I encourage you to check your owner’s manual for the exact steps needed to winterize your travel trailer or hire a professional to do it for you.

-The steps to winterize an RV will work for all types of campers including off-road campers that have a water system.
+The steps to winterize an RV will work for all campers, including off-road campers with a water system.

 Don’t own a travel trailer just yet?
 If you are thinking of buying one in the near future, check out our top-rated travel trailer brands post.